 In 2022, I had my first opportunity to teach an FYS course.
 I created the class "The Creative Spark - Making Theatre and Performance Now" as a hybrid FYS.
-The first-year students took my class and one or two other components to create a theatre third.
-In the first semester, we surveyed the many roles of making work as a director, designer, dramaturg, performer, organizer, and generator to undo any harmful practices learned in high school and develop consent-based and trauma-informed approaches to making theatre now.
+The first-year students took my class and one to two other components to create a theatre third.
+In the first semester, we surveyed the many roles of making work as a director, designer, dramaturg, performer, organizer, and generator to refresh and revisit practices learned in high school and develop consent-based and trauma-informed approaches to making theatre now.
 In the second semester, we investigated and rehearsed expanded theatrical approaches of care-based practices, immersive theatre techniques, and strategies for incorporating post-internet aesthetics into their work.

 Over the past two years, I have enjoyed working with my FYS cohort.
-It has been particularly fulfilling to support them throughout their academic journey and personal growth.
-I strive to assist them in processing their academic goals and connect them to the college's support services, including mental and physical health resources, access and accommodations, library services, and the learning commons.
-The opportunity to support this FYS cohort and witness their emotional and intellectual development is a true gift that Sarah Lawrence College offers to both its students and faculty.
+Supporting them throughout their academic journey and personal growth has been incredibly fulfilling.
+I strive to assist them in processing their educational goals and connecting them to the college's support services, including mental and physical health resources, access and accommodations, library services, and the learning commons.
+Supporting their academic and professional growth is a central focus of my work as a Don.